 Another challenge concerns the quality of the professional development and preparation available to those in the workforce.
 Early childhood professionals need to understand and address the mental health needs of young children, they need to know how to implement curriculum models and methods that contribute to children’s learning of concepts and skills, and they must also be able to act responsively to the needs of an increasingly diverse student population.
 At the same time, learning and improving how to work with young children and their families is best achieved through opportunities for individuals to try ideas out in practice with an experienced coach and through collaborative and ongoing learning opportunities.

 While New Jersey has developed a number of programs of preparation and professional development, these programs have been found to be lacking in preparing practitioners to work with dual language learners, children with special needs, and children with behavioral issues, among others.
-Moreover, there is insufficient access to learning opportunities that are known to ensure improvements in practice (e.g. mentoring and coaching opportunities, professional learning communities).
-Again the issue of the quality of professional preparation and development is exacerbated by the lack of coordination between those who provide professional learning opportunities for the workforce resulting in replication, wasted resources, and under-educated practitioners.
+Moreover, there is insufficient access to learning opportunities that are known to ensure improvements in practice (e.g., mentoring and coaching opportunities, professional learning communities).
+Again the issue of the quality of professional preparation and development is exacerbated by the lack of coordination among those who provide professional learning opportunities for the workforce resulting in replication, wasted resources, and under-educated practitioners.

 Complicating all of these issues is the fact that measuring higher education and professional development opportunities and experiences for early childhood staff is complex.
 Policymakers and administrators lack tools that can help them make informed decisions about where to target limited resources.
 As a consequence, many professional development and preparation experiences operate in isolation from one another and with little regard for what the workforce needs or how particular programs and offerings might be delivered in more efficient ways.